ThePalaceProject/library-registry/README.md

 \c simplified_registry_test
 CREATE EXTENSION fuzzystrmatch;
 CREATE EXTENSION postgis;

+\c simplified_registry_dev postgres
+GRANT ALL ON SCHEMA public TO simplified;

+\c simplified_registry_test postgres
+GRANT ALL ON SCHEMA public TO simplified;
 ```

 The database configuration is exposed to the application via environment variables.